Information & FAQs

 Tim will accompany all the tours – as driver, tour guide and host – with Sofia joining tours when she can.
 With a few exceptions, our tours concentrate on small areas of England, Scotland or Wales – usually a county, such as Kent or Cornwall, or a well-defined area, like the Cotswolds or the Lake District.
 A few tours, typically those in northern Scotland, cover larger areas and are, by necessity, multi-centred tours.

-We limit our groups to a maximum of 12 and travel comfortably and safely by minibus, preferring smaller country lanes, off the beaten track – something larger groups in larger buses cannot do.
+We limit our groups to a maximum of 12 and travel off the beaten track, comfortably and safely by minibus – exploring places larger buses cannot access.

 On a typical day, we leave our hotel after breakfast and visit a garden or other attraction in the morning and another in the afternoon.
 We allow time for lunch, at one of the gardens, in a nearby market town or, occasionally, we take a picnic lunch with us.